Tetris Blast: Release

 Tetris Blast was released for the Game Boy in Japan as Super Bombliss on March 17, 1995.
 A similar game also called Super Bombliss was released for the Super Famicom in Japan on the same date.

 Both versions of Super Bombliss were re-released in the video game compilation Tetris Forever in 2024.

 The game was released in the United States and Europe as Tetris Blast.
 It was released in the United States on January 23, 1996.
+This was followed by a June 1996 release in the United Kingdom.

 Reception

 Reviewing Super Bombliss, Famitsu magazine in Japan had two of its four reviewers lament that it lacked the puzzle mode and two reviewers saying that the training and contest modes were "more of the same" from the Bombliss series.
 One reviewer found it less exciting than the Super Famicom game of the same title while another said the fight mode was "surprisingly good."

 A review in Game Informer described the game as "Easily one of the more entertaining Game Boy puzzle games to come down the pipeline in a while."
 Nintendo Power complimented the game as being very fun and addictive with four out of five of its editors of the magazine having it as their "Editors Pick" of the month.

 Reviews in some newspapers compared the game to other Tetris games, with a reviewer in the Lincolnshire Echo said that games like Super Tetris and Tetris 2 tampered with the perfection of the original game and that Tetris Blast suffers by a similar problem by adding bombs which they described as mere novelty.

 A reviewer in the Los Angeles Times said the game was fun but not as fun as the original but "pretty darn good when stacked against other games on the market."
+A reviewer in Mega Fun described it as a worthy continuation of the Tetris series, as it boasted some interesting ideas, while finding that thepre-defined levels in the game won't keep audiences occupied a long time.